|

 WETLANDS AT THE SIFTON BOG

-up to 33 feet of saturated peat.
+by up to 33 feet of saturated peat.
 This community tends to incorporate

 marsh and bog vegetation.
 Many shrubs can reach up to 20 feet high